 So be sure to include these tasty, cancer-fighting herbs in your marinade.

 You have many settings on your barbecue, but don’t opt for the blowtorch approach when it comes to grilling meat.
-To avoid creating carcinogens, start on a medium-high temperature and flip the meat often.
-This will avoid charring, and that will prevent HCAs.
+To avoid creating carcinogens, start on a medium-high temperature, and flip the meat often.
+This avoids charring, and that prevents HCAs.

-Once you’ve cooked the food, there is one very commonsense thing you can do to maximize flavor and minimize carcinogens.
+Once you’ve cooked the food, there is one very commonsense thing you can do to maximize flavor and minimize carcinogens: Don’t eat char.